jmmelgarejo/jmmelgarejo/README.md

 ## Education

-- Data Science Certification, TripleTen | July 2024
+- Data Science Certification, TripleTen, July 2024
-- Master of Arts in Teaching, Drew University | May 2012
+- Master of Arts in Teaching, Drew University, May 2012, GPA 4.0
-- Bachelor of Arts in Economics, Drew University | May 2008
+- Bachelor of Arts in Economics, Drew University, May 2008, Magna Cum Laude

 <!--
 **jmmelgarejo/jmmelgarejo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.